tizoc/offline-mina-signer/README.md

 ---

-## 🚨 **Looking for a more Secure Setup?** 🚨
+## 🚨 **Recommended Setup** 🚨

 To run this script inside a disposable Docker container, follow the **[Docker Guide](docker-guide.md)**.
-This guide includes step-by-step instructions for setting up and running the script offline in a more isolated environment to protect sensitive data.
+This guide includes step-by-step instructions for setting up and running the script offline in a more isolated, disposable environment to protect sensitive data.

 ---